chenjj/espoofer/README.md

 python3 espoofer.py -l
 ```

-> Note: `sending_server` should be the SMTP sending server address, not the receving server address.
+> Note: `sending_server` should be the SMTP sending server address, not the receiving server address.

 2. Run the tool to send a spoofing email